Joel-Schaltenbrand/BL-Energy-Consumption-Analysis/README.md

   2. Lampenberg - ...MWh
   ```

-## How to Use
-1. Download the JSON data from [www.opendata.swiss](https://www.opendata.swiss).
-2. Insert the JSON file into the project.
-3. Run the console application and use the provided commands to perform the desired analyses.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.